-Following a clear fanning out of consumption levels across groups in the period just before retirement, all groups experience a strikingly similar drop in consumption, of about 5%, right at retirement.
-A large literature has focused on this drop in consumption at retirement, sometimes called the "retirement-consumption puzzle" (Aguiar and Hurst [2005b], Aguiar and Hurst [2013],Banks et al. [2019], Stephens and Toohey [2018]).
-Whether an individual's consumption drop is driven by lack of insurance on the one hand or by work-related expenditures or other complementarities between consumption expenditures and leisure on the other hand, has indeed critical implications for the mapping between consumption dynamics around retirement and the insurance value of pensions for this individual, implications to which we come back below.
-But importantly, we already note that consumption drops at retirement are almost identical across all groups.
+Following a clear fanning out of consumption levels across groups in the period just before retirement, all groups experience a remarkably similar drop in consumption, of about 5%, right at retirement.
+As mentioned, a large literature has focused on this drop in consumption at retirement, sometimes called the "retirement-consumption puzzle" (e.g., Aguiar and Hurst [2005], Stephens and Toohey [2018]).
+Whether an individual's consumption drop is driven by lack of insurance on the one hand or by work-related expenditures or other complementarities between consumption expenditures and leisure on the other hand, has indeed critical implications for the mapping between consumption dynamics around retirement and the insurance value of pensions for this individual.
+But importantly, we find that consumption drops right at retirement are almost identical across all groups.
 In other words, whatever drives the retirement consumption puzzle cannot account for the large differences in consumption when retired between individuals who retire earlier vs later.